Khuzaim123/BookMyDoc/README.md

 | Animations | Flutter built-in animations, animated\_do |
 | Fonts      | Google Fonts (Poppins)                    |
 | Icons      | Material, Feather Icons                   |

+## 🔧 How to Run the App Locally
+- Clone the repo: git clone